ephbaum/ephbaumdotdev/src/content/blog/2021/02/2021-02-07-on-being-a-capable-impostor.md

 These things were awful, of course.

-That didn’t stop me.
+That didn't stop me.
 I read manuals (which used to be made out of paper) and help files, I poked and prodded, I tried things out and eventually I got better.

 And on and on it went.

-In the 90’s I was making gaming websites, forums and clan sites.
+In the 90's I was making gaming websites, forums and clan sites.
 In the late 90s I was making sites, building computers, and setting up networks for friends & family, and for the people those people knew.

 I was getting paid.